R4chel/physics-based-circle-packing/README.md

-# perlin-noise-circle-packing
+# physics-based-circle-packing
-Exploration of controlled circle packing.
+Exploration of circle packing using a physics simulation of repelling particles.
+(For the loosest definition of all of those words).

 I will be implementing the algorithm in a few languages.